icopy-site/awesome/docs/awesome/awesome-analytics.md

 * [Heap](https://heapanalytics.com/) - tracks your app users, clicks, form submissions, and anything else.
 * [Opentracker](http://www.opentracker.net/) - real time reporting, geo-location user tracking.
 * [FoxMetrics](http://foxmetrics.com/) - analytics to track your user’s actions and activities.
+* [Adobe Analytics](https://www.adobe.com/analytics/web-analytics.html) - web data into insights that everyone can act on.
 * [Google Analytics](https://www.google.com/analytics/) - de facto standard for analytics in the web analytics space.
 * [Clicktale](https://www.clicktale.com) - record and watch exactly how a visitor used your website.
 * [GoSquared](https://www.gosquared.com/) - analytics with visitor tagging to help you dig deeper into one user’s visit.